Ammar al-Baluchi: Transfer to the U.S. Guantánamo Bay prison in Cuba

-On 6 September 2006, Baluchi was transferred from a black site location to Guantanamo Bay detention camp.
+On 6 September 2006, al-Baluchi was transferred from a black site location to Guantanamo Bay detention camp.
 He was given the Internment Serial Number 10018 and is currently detained at a top-secret site at the Guantanamo base that allegedly houses approximately 15 "high-value" prisoners.
 Its location and the conditions inside are withheld from public knowledge and there are suspected grave human rights concerns regarding its conditions.
-Al-Baluchi's attorney James G. Connell, III visited him there in August 2013 under an order issued by the military commission.
+Al-Baluchi's attorney James G. Connell III visited him there in August 2013 under an order issued by the military commission.

+As of 2023, al-Baluchi was stuck in a state of legal limbo, yet to face trial.
+No journalist has been able to talk to him since his detention, due to strict restrictions imposed by the US government.
+Declassified CIA documents revealed that the CIA had been using al-Baluchi as a human experiment for interrogators learning torture techniques.
+He was subjected to water dousing, cramped confinement, sleep deprivation, put in stress positions and walling.
+Medical professionals examining al-Baluchi reported serious consequences like brain damage, traumatic brain injury and post-traumatic stress disorder as a result of torture.